-The Compensation Committee approved compensation payable to the NEOs in 2023 consisting of a combination of base salary, bonuses under the CBRSUP, Option grants and an extraordinary cash bonus.
+The Compensation Committee approved compensation payable to the NEOs in 2024 consisting of a combination of base salary, bonuses under the CBRSUP and an extraordinary cash bonus.
+No Options were granted to the NEOs in 2024.
 The factors considered by the Compensation Committee in determining each specific component of compensation are described below.

-As shown in the table under the heading "Executive Compensation - Summary Compensation Table", the total value of the compensation package paid to the CEO in 2023 declined by approximately 11% on a year-over-year basis and the total value of the compensation packages paid to each of the other NEOs increased by an average of approximately 27% on a year-over-year basis.
-As discussed further below, the year-over-year decrease in the case of the CEO was driven by a decrease in the value of Options granted in 2023 and the fact that the CEO received no discretionary cash bonus in 2023.
-The year-over-year average increase in the case of the other NEOs was primarily driven by an increase in the value of bonuses under the CBRSUP and an increase in the amounts of discretionary cash bonuses received in 2023 compared to 2022.
+As shown in the table under the heading "Executive Compensation - Summary Compensation Table", the total value of the compensation package paid to the CEO in 2024 increased by approximately 74% on a year-over-year basis and the total value of the compensation packages paid to each of the other NEOs increased by an average of approximately 21% on a year-over-year basis.
+As discussed further below, the year-over-year increases for the NEOs were primarily driven by an increase in the value of awards under the CBRSUP during 2024, offset somewhat by the fact that no Option grants were made to any of the NEOs in 2024.